jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/distributereservedtokensof.md

   Mints and distributes all outstanding reserved tokens for a project.

   @param _projectId The ID of the project to which the reserved tokens belong.
-  @param _memo A memo to leave with the emitted event.
+  @param _memo A memo to pass along to the emitted event.

   @return The amount of reserved tokens that were minted.
 */